New Self-Amplifying mRNA vaccine aims to better protect transplant patients against COVID-19

 Summary

-This study tests a new type of COVID-19 vaccine (LUNAR-COV19) in 56 adults who have had a stem cell transplant within the past year.
-Standard vaccines often don't work as well in these patients because their immune system is weakened.
-The new vaccine uses a self-amplifying mRNA that may create a stronger and longer-lasting immune response.
+This study tests a new COVID-19 vaccine (LUNAR-COV19) in 56 adults who received a blood stem cell transplant within the past year.
+These patients often have weaker immune responses to standard vaccines.
+The new vaccine uses a self-amplifying mRNA that may produce a stronger and longer-lasting immune response.
 Researchers will compare it to the standard Pfizer vaccine to see which is safer and more effective.

 Get updates